 Sometimes the different specialties within the profession are easily confused.
 For example, a radiology technician and radiologic technologist are not the same thing.
 Trained to operate and maintain sophisticated imaging equipment, radiologic technologists must become familiar with mammography imaging, computerized tomography (CT) and positron emission tomography (PET).
 Certification as a magnetic resonance imaging (MRI) technician or as a radiation therapist are typical career advancement steps.

 Radiologic technologists are more advanced in training, experience and responsibilities, and often supervise technicians and even manage radiology departments.
 As part of that management role, you might be in charge of the schedules for both employee shifts and patient appointments.
+The day in the life of a radiologic technologist is very unique within the healthcare industry.
 Many radiologic technologists are certified through the American Registry of Radiologic Technologists (ARRT) and have bachelor's degrees with a concentration in biology and human anatomy, although associate degrees are most common.
 The BLS reports that the 2012 national median annual salary for radiologic technologists was $55,910 and that by 2022, the number of jobs will increase 21 percent.

 While technicians and technologists work primarily as diagnosticians, radiation therapists apply specific types of X-ray technologies to treat specific diseases, primarily cancer.
 You usually work as a valued member of an oncology team.
 Like radiology technicians, a one-year certification program is often all that is required to find a job in most states, but having an associate or even bachelor's degree is better.